mcdomx/project0/README.md

 Without using Javascript or Python, the menu, header and footer are repeated in each HTML page.
 Avoiding this is saved as an exercise when subsequent components are learned later in the class.

+#### Frameworks
+- In addition to HTML and CSS, the following frameworks were installed and used:
+  - SAAS - to use SCSS (SCSS_project0.scss is the source and SCSS_proect0.css is the target.)
+  - Bootstrap - installed locally as a separate CSS file.

 #### HTML Pages
+- Each page includes a tailored bootstrap grid that changes the nav menu and contents as the viewport changes width.

   - index.html (This is also the "About" page)
   - experience.html - A list of professional jobs
   - education.html - A list of degrees and institutions as well as special skills
   - entrepreneurial.html - Includes a list of part-time businesses I established
   - endeavors.html - A list of personal interests, certifications and interests

 #### CSS/SCSS Pages
 - css/bootstrap.min.css - Bootstrap CSS settings